blacknon/lssh/cmd/lspipe/README.md

 - `lspipe` sessions are single local handles to a chosen host set.
 - `stdin` is broadcast to every selected host in the current MVP.
 - `--raw` is only allowed when the resolved target set contains exactly one host.
+- Windows supports normal `lspipe` session creation and command execution through the local TCP fallback.
 - `--mkfifo` creates `all.*` pipes plus one `host.*` set per host: `.cmd`, `.stdin`, `.out`.
 - Write stdin into `.stdin`, then write the remote command into `.cmd`; read the result from `.out`.
 - `--mkfifo` is currently Unix-only.
-Windows is not supported yet.
+Windows does not support the FIFO bridge workflow in `0.9.0`.
 - The default config search order is `~/.lssh.toml`, `~/.lssh.yaml`, `~/.lssh.yml`, then `~/.lssh.conf`.